DerKevinRiehl/transposon_annotation_reasonaTE/README.md

 ```

 ## Documentation of output files

+**Introduction**
+The outputs of the pipeline consist of mainly two parts:
+- Tool Annotations = merging the annotations by annotation software tools
+- Pipeline Annotations = Tool annotations + additional copies found in the genome

+**Project folder structure**
-Inside a project's folder (e.g. *testProject*) there are multiple output folders, that are presented in the following:
+Inside a project's folder (e.g. *testProject*) there are multiple output folders, that are presented in the following.
+The collapsed folders and marked files (by the + symbol in green) represent the relevant output files:
 ```diff
 +├── finalResults
 +│   ├── FinalAnnotations_ProteinFeatures.gff3